XavierLeTohic/cucumber-json-formatter/README.md

 # Cucumber JSON formatter

-This extension allow you to automatically indent the JSON in your `.feature` files.
+This extension allow you to automatically indent all the JSON in the current opened `.feature` file.

 [GitHub repository](https://github.com/xletohic-thefork/cucumber-json-formatter)\
 [Create an issue](https://github.com/xletohic-thefork/cucumber-json-formatter/issues/new)\